Trump to sign order Thursday to begin dismantling of Education Department - Local News 8

 (CNN) — President Donald Trump is poised to sign an executive order on Thursday to start the process of dismantling the Department of Education, two administration officials told CNN, a move that will begin fulfilling a major campaign promise.

-The president is set to make the move in a Thursday afternoon event at the White House.
+The president is set to make the move in a Thursday afternoon event at the White House, the officials said – which Republican governors, state education officials and school children are also invited to attend.

+“President Trump’s executive order to expand educational opportunities will empower parents, states, and communities to take control and improve outcomes for all students,” White House spokesperson Harrison Fields said in a statement.

 While entirely shuttering the Department of Education would require an act of Congress, the president will direct Secretary Linda McMahon to take “all necessary steps to facilitate the closure of the Department of Education and return education authority to the states,” one of the administration officials said.